top of page

 How is our EPA test fully online?

 The EPA has approved SkillCat to offer the EPA test for EPA 608 certification 100% online.
-We have a virtual proctor that monitors to make sure you're not cheating through your device webcam (over Zoom), and we have an AI proctoring plugin that makes sure you are following all EPA rules.
+We have a virtual proctor that monitors to make sure you're not cheating through your device webcam.

 Through our program, you can get your EPA certification from home in hours!
 Take our online course, finish your proctored exam, and print out your EPA card.
 It's that easy.